Posts Tagged ‘Photography’

 Update:

-Read the follow up posts: Panoramaker, where I expose the software, and Automatic Panoramas in Montreal, where the final result can be seen.
+Read the follow up posts: Panoramaker, approved where I expose the software, internist and Automatic Panoramas in Montreal, where the final result can be seen.

 I have finally completed my second project sponsored by RobotShop.
 I apologize for the immense delay, I really missed my promise of rolling out a new project every two weeks.
 Let’s just say that I had a lot going on lately and I could barely keep up with my obligations, let alone blogging or building new projects.